 Created in 1964, the design of these boundary-pushing soap boxes is about as original as the Campbell’s Soups label, yet unique in that Warhol was bold enough to copy them to a tee.
 The quintessential Pop-Art works debuted at the Stable Gallery in New York City but did not sell as Warhol had expected they would.

 The Brillo Boxes are representative of his “anything is art” attitude.
 They also encapsulate his unique ability to infuse commercial and fine art.
-For Warhol, “fine” art was about presentation and perception, and there was no reason that advertisements, common household objects, and ordinary images couldn’t be elevated to such a status.
+For Warhol, “fine” art was about presentation and perception.
+Advertisements, household goods, and everyday images could be elevated to that status.

 Brillo Boxes have since become synonymous with Warhol’s commentary on mass consumption and production.
 The iconic sculptures are a nostalgic testament to Warhol’s willingness to think outside the box (pun intended).